0xjosiah/intro-to-java/lib/src/main/blackjackDesign/notes/design.md

 process flow (multiple levels, at least two, no overlap between processes) for verbs and relationship map (is a and has a) for nouns class diagrams for 'is a's relationships

+Review class notes
+- careful on inferring relationship that doesn't exist
+-